dzondraa/Algorithms/README.md

-# Algorithms
+# Algorithms and Data structures
-Data structures and algorithms
+The best investment you can make in yourself is doing 1 coding task a day
 ## Working on interview preparation kit - source:
 ![alt text](https://www.yosuccess.com/wp-content/uploads/2015/01/HackerRank2.png)
 https://www.hackerrank.com/interview/interview-preparation-kit